pseacrest/pseacrest/README.md

-- 👋 Hi, I’m @pseacrest a founder and builder of things
+- 👋 Hi, I’m @pseacrest a founder and builder of things 🌱
 - 👀 I’m interested in building companies that enhance consumers awarness of the climate through data driven projects
-- 🌱 Founder of Kapivar